Safety before Climbing in Grimeton

 People who are pregnant, have cardiovascular disease, difficulty breathing, a serious fear of heights or dizziness should not participate in this activity.

-Please therefore be truthful about your health.
-This is all to ensure that your safety is not compromised.
+Therefore, be honest about your health condition.
+This is to ensure your safety is not compromised.
 All forms of intoxicants are prohibited before and during participation.

 2.